fcorowe/research-article-template/README.md

-# Template for Research Articles
+# Template for Journal Articles

 This repository contains a template for writing up research manuscript integrating technology from [RStudio](https://www.rstudio.com), [Zotero](https://www.zotero.org) and [Rmarkdown](https://rmarkdown.rstudio.com).
 I love this set up because it: